TanVD/kosogor/kosogor-zkm/README.md

 # kosogor-zkm

-`kosogor-zkm` is a plugin which provides Kotlin-DSL facade to ZKM obfuscation.
+`kosogor-zkm` is a plugin, which provides Kotlin-DSL facade to ZKM obfuscation.

 It wraps call of `ZKM` into Gradle task and passes to its script few predefined variables from task definition.